 About the Author

-YOUNG-HA KIM's Black Flower won Korea's Dong-in Prize; his first novel, I Have the Right to Destroy Myself was highly acclaimed upon publication in the United States.
-He has earned a reputation as the most talented and prolific Korean writer of his generation, publishing five novels and three collections of short stories.
+YOUNG-HA KIM is the author of the acclaimed I Have the Right to Destroy Myself and the award-winning Black Flower.
+He has earned a reputation as the most talented and prolific Korean writer of his generation, publishing seven novels and five collections of stories.
 He lives in Busan, South Korea.

 "Kim stumbled upon a little-known piece of history during a conversation on a trans-Pacific flight.
 This history was so fascinating, he wanted to base a novel on it.
 This is that novel.
 From the broad sweep of history to insightful and convincing individual instances of self-discovery, this book develops on many levels and shines a light on issues of gender, class, religious and racial conflicts, and the ways that disparate cultures clash and sometimes meld...
 Readers who remember the historical fiction of Thomas B. Costain, Zoe Oldenbourg and Anya Seton will appreciate the extensive research and empathic imagination that went into this novel." —Kirkus